gwuah/pasta/Readme.md

 Simple tool, really.<br/>
 Wanted a count of the lines of code in our codebase.<br/>
-excluding snapshot files of course, so I wrote this.<br/>
+Excluding snapshot files of course, so I wrote this.<br/>

 # How to run